ida/adi/adi.info/README.rst

 ============

-Let info-messages in the UI vanish after seven seconds and add a close-button to them.
+Let info-messages in the UI vanish after seven seconds and add a close- and a keep-sticky-button to them.